 The consumer price index (CPI) in 1938 was 7.6.
 Statistics Canada uses this CPI value to track inflation on a monthly basis.

-According to Statistics Canada, the dollar experienced an average inflation rate of 3.62% per year.
-Prices in 2017 are 1615.8% higher than prices in 1938.
+According to Statistics Canada consumer price index, the dollar experienced an average inflation rate of 3.62% per year.
+Prices in 2018 are 1622.4% higher than prices in 1938.

 |CPI in 1938||7.6|